Information-theoretic interpretation of quantum formalism: Source observation window

-In general, the rank of the matrix $A$ is less than $n$ and thus, there is a continuous set of solutions.
+In general, the rank $m$ of the matrix $A$ is less than $n$ and thus, there is a continuous set of solutions.
 This arises when for some reason the Bayesian prior $(\Lambda)$ is not specific enough.
-For example, in quantum mechanics, a set of data may be out of control of the experimental setup.
+For example, in Bayesian computation, the problem may have multiple solutions, or in quantum mechanics, a set of data may be fundamentally out of control of the experimenter.
 Thus, the particular probability distribution to be used depends on the context.
 In other words, the \enquote{Born method} basically leads to context-dependent systems.
-Given that contextuality has also other causes in general systems (Sec. \ref{transcription}, below), we will refer to this property as the \emph{static contextuality}.
+Let us recall precisely what we term \enquote{contextuality}. \begin{definition}[Contextuality] A system is context-dependent when the probability distribution involved depends on an exogenous choice. \end{definition} Given that contextuality has also other causes in general systems (Sec. \ref{transcription}, below), we will refer to this property as the \emph{source contextuality}. \begin{definition}[Source contextuality] Source contextuality expresses the possibility of choosing a particular feasible probability distribution among the solutions of the source LP problem. \end{definition}

 A particular solution is chosen by a selection rule.
-In the Bayesian conception, this selection rule has to be clarified beforehand.
-In linear programming, the particular solution is usually selected by maximizing an objective function.
+In linear programming, this solution is usually selected by maximizing an objective function.
 Specifically, in Bayesian computation~\cite{mf3,mf4}, we use optimization to select the deterministic distributions when possible.
-By default, we process on an equal footing all feasible solutions, meaning that we choose the most likely distribution $p=g$.
-By Jaynes theory~\cite{jaynes}, this distribution $g$ is obtained by maximizing the entropy of the classical states.

-In quantum information, it turns out that the selection rule is also an added feature depending on the context, consisting of an auxiliary probability distribution on the set of feasible solutions.
-We will name \emph{contextual distribution} this auxiliary distribution.
-By default, we use a uniform auxiliary distribution, corresponding to the most likely solution $g$.
-This issue will be discussed in Sec. (\ref{contextuality}).
-Eventually, this defines the \emph{quantum states}.
+Therefore, in quantum information, a specific selection rule is needed.
+This rule will be said to fix a particular \enquote{context}.
+Thus, source contextuality is a piece of intrinsic information specified at the outset in addition to the Bayesian prior.